Warwick District: History

 The new district was named Warwick after the county town.

 Proposals to merge the district with neighbouring Stratford-on-Avon District were put forward in 2021 and provisionally agreed, before eventually being abandoned in April 2022.

+Abolition

+Under current local government reorganisation plans, all district councils in Warwickshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South Warwickshire unitary authority, also including the area of the Stratford-on-Avon District.

 Governance

 Warwick District Council provides district-level services.
 County-level services are provided by Warwickshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2019.
 Following the 2023 election a coalition of the Greens and Labour formed to run the council, led by Green councillor Ian Davison.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing councils before coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: